ssec/polar2grid/py/polar2grid/doc/source/design_overview.rst

 can be used for viewing and/or analyzing in another program.
 This usually involves scaling the data to fit the data type used by the file format being written.
-For example, most satellite temperature data is best represented as floating-point numbers (200.0K - 320.0K), but many file formats like NetCDF or Geotiff prefer unsigned 8-bit integers (0 - 255).
+For example, most satellite temperature data is best represented as floating-point numbers (200.0K - 320.0K), but many file formats like NetCDF or GeoTIFF prefer unsigned 8-bit integers (0 - 255).
 To best represent the data in the file, the Writer must scale the real-world value to a value that can be written to the output file(s), whether that be with a simple linear transformation or something